 Override is legal in only three states: Alabama, Delaware, and Florida.
 Florida and Delaware have strict standards for override.
 No one in Delaware is on death row as a result of an override and no death sentences have been imposed by override in Florida since 1999.
 In Delaware and Florida, override often is used to overrule jury death verdicts and impose life - which rarely happens in Alabama.

 Alabama’s trial and appellate court judges are elected.
 Because judicial candidates frequently campaign on their support and enthusiasm for capital punishment, political pressure injects unfairness and arbitrariness into override decisions.

 Override rates fluctuate wildly from year to year.
 The proportion of death sentences imposed by override often is elevated in election years.
-In 2008, 30% of new death sentences were imposed by judge override, compared to 7% in 1997, a non-election year.
+In 2008, 30 percent of new death sentences were imposed by judge override, compared to 7 percent in 1997, a non-election year.
 In some years, half of all death sentences imposed in Alabama have been the result of override.

 There is evidence that elected judges override jury life verdicts in cases involving white victims much more frequently than in cases involving victims who are black.
-Seventy-five percent of all death sentences imposed by override involve white victims, even though less than 35% of all homicide victims in Alabama are white.
+Seventy-five percent of all death sentences imposed by override involve white victims, even though less than 35 percent of all homicide victims in Alabama are white.